MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/purchasing-date-calculation-for-purchases.md

 ---
-title: Date Calculation for Purchases | Microsoft Docs
+title: Date Calculation for Purchases
 description: The application automatically calculates the date on which you must order an item to have it in inventory on a certain date.
-This is the date on which you can expect items ordered on a particular date to be available for picking.
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 10/01/2020
+ms.date: 06/22/2021
 ms.author: edupont
-ms.openlocfilehash: 22153df1e56d274256b53d426e2dff30cad3e4bc
+ms.openlocfilehash: 5c9a0c61b2f02e3f3750c3d8c23153df2634299d
-ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-AU
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "4758600"
+ms.locfileid: "8132714"
 ---
 # <a name="date-calculation-for-purchases"></a>Date Calculation for Purchases